stelian56/dicta/README.md

 # Dicta

-Dicta is a cross-platform open-source business rules engine.
+Dicta is a cross-platform business rules engine.

 Dictionaries define [*dicta*](https://www.google.com/search?q=dictum) as a set of formal pronouncements from an authoritative source.
 The analyst, who owns the business case, writes a set of rules.
 Then the developer creates a user interface or a back-end application based on those rules.